kamatasimon/Advance-Polygon-zkEVM/README.md

 This will generate the **out** file with circuit intermediaries and geneate the **MultiplierVerifier.sol** contract

 ### Prove and Deploy
-`yarn hardhat run scripts/deploy.js --network mumbai` This script does 4 things
+`yarn hardhat run scripts/deploy.js --network sepolia` This script does 4 things
 1. Deploys the MultiplierVerifier.sol contract
 2. Generates a proof from circuit intermediaries with `generateProof()`